performative/Performative-Recommendation/README.md

 However, this dataset is dynamic and is updated by yelp.
 In our code we rely on a specific set of attributes and keywords and therefore cannot support changes to the data structure and keywords that specify categories of restaurants.
 In order to avoid cases where the code cannot be run due to incompatibility, we have stored in the folder real_data_exp_files/yelp_data the version of the data that the project supports.
-Because the data is very large and we rely on a very limited part of the data, we only stored the relevant information.
+Since the data is very large and we rely on a very limited part of the data, we only stored the relevant information.
 The files restaurant_features.csv and restaurant_features_for_pred.csv were originally created by running the script real_data_exp_files/data_creation/restaurant_data_creation.py
 The script appears for reference but it cannot be run because the original input file is huge and was not uploaded to git.
 Similarly the file real_data_exp_files/data_creation/user_review_creation.py Generates users_review_restaurant.json but cannot be run and is displayed for reference only.
-A zip file is provided instead: users_review_restaurant.zip
+A zip file is provided instead:<br />
+users_review_restaurant.zip <br />
-And in this file is users_review_restaurant.json.
-You must extract this file from the zip before running the experiments After you unzipped users_review_restaurant.zip you have to run initialization.py that is located in real_data_exp_files Now you can run real_data_exp.py that in real_data_exp_files.
+In this zip there is the file users_review_restaurant.json.
+You must extract this file from the zip before running the experiments
+After you unzipped users_review_restaurant.zip you have to run initialization.py that is located in real_data_exp_files Now you can run real_data_exp.py that in real_data_exp_files.

 This experiment has two stages:
 1. **Simulate the dynamic process over the rounds:** <br />
- This stage includes training the models over the round and the items responses. <br />
+ This stage includes training the models and simulating items responses. <br />
 Given a target NDCG in each round we look for model that achieves NDCG that close to target NDCG.
 The model is saved in: <br />
 'real_data_exp_files/models_yelp/k_{k}_{alpha}_{ndcg_target}_{model_kind}' <br />
 where model_kind is strategic_model or non_strategic depends on regularization kind (see flag 'strategic_model').